HammadRashid1997/QA-RoadMap/README.md

 - Every step of the ladder is significant for you to reach your goal.
 Do not skip a single step thinking you can cover it later on.
 - Do not engage yourself learning multiple things at a time.
 You will end up losing interest in SQA 😔
 - **"Slow and steady wins the race."** Utilize your time in understanding the concepts instead of completing the journey.
 - You can follow my **FREL priniciple** 😉.
-Find 🤔, Read 📖, Explore 🤯, Learn 🏫!
+Find 🤔, Read 📖, Explore 🤯, Learn 🏫!(This is a self made principle.
+You won't find it anywhere😉)

 ### Happy Learning!😊